firebitsbr/anonblog/README.md

 The current build is for x86-64 proccessors.

+**Anonblog supports a limited amount of file extensions for security reasons, see FILE-TYPES.txt**

 ## Warning - *Important Info*

 Anonblog is in alpha right now, while we believe it is "pretty good", you should never bet your life or liberty on software, especially software in early development.